PhluantMobile/dojo_js/README.md

 #### Geocoding

 Returns Google Maps API information on a location.
-May be a full or partial address, city/state, postal code, lat/lng values, etc.
+May be a full or partial address, city/state, postal code, lat/lng values, etc. Specifying Phluant's [Geolocation](#geolocation) services as a failover is optional, and the system will detect to use the IP, Postal Code, or Lat/Lng lookup based on address format.
+If the failover is not specified and Google doesn't return any data, a false boolean will be returned to the callback.

+Required Specs:
+* address - Full or partial address, city/state, postal code, lat/lng values, etc.
+* callback - The callback funciton.

+Optional Specs:
+* failover - Specify true or false.
+The system will determine which method to use based on the address qualities.
+* failover_callback - If a different callback from the regular failover is desired.
+Be aware that if this value isn't specified and failover is set to true, the failover data will be returned to the regular callback function.

 Example: